ILIAS-eLearning/ILIAS/components/ILIAS/UI/docs/ilias-arrows.md

 ![link](https://github.com/alinaappel/ILIAS-Dokumentation/assets/167314349/f2281cae-1e7b-4d0d-88ee-567a272d7e49)

 **Some thoughts:** For listing links, an arrow isn't strictly necessary.
 Lists can be represented using other symbols, such as a bullet point.
 So, this is another valid scenario where we can avoid using another version of the arrow icon.

+# Conclusion

+We examined the various arrow icons used in ILIAS and provided recommendations for optimizing their usage to create a more consistent user interface and simplify system design.

+**Navigation Arrows:** It is recommended to standardize all navigation elements with a sleek, minimalist arrow icon.
+The current bulky design of the test and survey navigation should be replaced with the simple and clear icon used in the lightbox and view control navigation.

+**Sortation Arrows:** Sorting arrows should maintain their functionality, but their styles should be harmonized.
+The bulky sorting arrow should be replaced with a slimmer design that aligns with the overall visual language of the system.

+**Hierarchy/Tree Arrows:** Both the breadcrumb and tree view arrows should be unified.
+A consistent, minimalist symbol should be used to enhance usability and visual consistency.

+**Dropdown Arrows:** For dropdowns, an arrow icon is not always necessary.
+Instead, a plus symbol can be used, which can be rotated to an "x" for "close" when needed.
+This reduces confusion and improves the user experience.
+If a plus icon is not desired, it is advisable to standardize the icons to one downward-pointing arrow version (such as the caret which is used for the dropdown in the calendar).

+**Action Buttons:** Action buttons should be less prominent than default buttons.
+A reduced color scheme and a simpler design that matches the view controls are recommended.
+The currently used different versions should be reduced to a single, less conspicuous version.

+**Link Icon:** The double arrow icon for links can be replaced with other symbols, such as bullet points, to reduce the variety of arrow icons and avoid confusion.

+Implementing these recommendations will achieve a more consistent, user-friendly, and easier-to-maintain user interface.

+## Next Steps

+The next steps involve initiating the unification process through collaboration between a designer and a software developer.
+This process will include systematically addressing each section and group of icons identified in this study.
+For each group, we will clarify the tasks involved and replace the icons that need to be exchanged, one by one.